Joshmantova/Event-Fraud-Detection/readme.md

 # Summary
-The goal of this project was to train and deploy a machine learning model that would take in a stream of raw event data and correclty predict whether or not the event was fraud.
-A stacked Naive Bayes / Random Forest model was used and attained a holdout F1 score of .94 indicating a very high level of predictive power.
+The goal of this project was to train and deploy a machine learning model that would take in a stream of raw event data and correctly predict whether or not the event was fraud.
+A stacked model was used and attained a holdout F1 score of .94 indicating a very high level of predictive power.
+The stacked model involved converting the event description to a probability of fraud using a custom trained Neural Network with 1 hidden layer before passing that probability score to a Random Forest Classifier with the other extracted features.
 This model was then deployed using Streamlit Sharing that displays predictions and data in realtime.
 Here is a link to the deployed application:

 [Deployed Fraud Application Link](https://share.streamlit.io/joshmantova/event-fraud-detection/fraud_app.py)